ShikkeeUSA/shikkee-os/README.md

 # ShikkeeOS
-🚧 Early system build in progress
-We are defining the architecture for a productized housing system.

 The operating layer behind Shikkee’s fixed-price housing system.

-Shikkee is building a hardware + OS company replacing the broken housing system with a productized path to home ownership.

-ShikkeeOS is the system layer that connects:

-- home configuration
-- pricing logic
-- energy infrastructure
-- deployment workflow
-- customer journey from click to delivery
+We are turning housing from a fragmented process into a product.

+🚧 System build in progress

 ---

+Most companies build tools for construction.
+We are replacing construction with a system.

+---

 ## What this is

-ShikkeeOS is not a listing platform.
+ShikkeeOS is not a marketplace.
-It is not a marketplace.
+It is not a listing platform.
-It is not another construction management dashboard.
+It is not construction management software.

-It is the operating system for turning housing into a product.
+It is the operating system for productized housing.

 ---

 ## Core system areas

+ShikkeeOS connects five layers:

+1. Customer layer
-### 1. Configuration
+2. Configuration layer
-A buyer-facing system for selecting home models, options, add-ons, and ownership path.

-### 2. Pricing logic
-Fixed-price system design that reduces ambiguity and removes traditional quote chaos.

-### 3. Energy layer
+3. Pricing layer
-Solar-native architecture, infrastructure logic, and optimization across the home system.

-### 4. Deployment workflow
-The operating logic behind assembly, delivery, and system-native add-ons.
+4. Infrastructure layer

-### 5. Customer operating layer
+5. Deployment layer

-A clear path from interest to purchase to delivery, without contractor fragmentation.
+These layers must behave as one system.

 ---

 ## Design principles

 - fixed over variable
 - system over project
 - clarity over chaos
 - product over process
 - infrastructure built in, not bolted on

+---

+## Early artifacts

+- SYSTEM-MAP.md — system architecture map
+- ARCHITECTURE.md — evolving architecture notes
+- config-example.json — structured home configuration example

 ---